elianiva/elianiva/README.md

 # Hi there! 👋

 I'm Elianiva, or if you prefer to call me with my real name, Dicha (though technically my username **IS** part of my realname).
-I'm a 16 y/o asian boi who does some random stuff.
-So, here's a summary about me.
+I'm a 16 y/o boi doing some random web/loonix related stuff.
+Here's a summary about me.

 - :telescope: I’m currently working on some projects which took forever lmao.
 - :seedling: I’m currently learning React, Node, TS, Lua, Svelte, Routify, and UI/UX.